-My goal for today was to use some of it and since I had some red food coloring on hand, I picked red velvet cake recipe from The Purse Forum.
+My goal for today was to use some of my new White Lily flour, and since I had some red food coloring on hand, I picked a red velvet cake recipe from The Purse Forum.
 Yes, you read that right.

 And for the record, here’s another excuse to buy the White Lily Self Rising – Shirley Corriher’s biscuits.

 - 2 1/2 cups White Lily Self Rising flour

 - 2 tablespoons natural unsweetened cocoa powder (use natural rather than dark or Dutch)